Longevity & Performance

 Start with data

-Before evaluating ionizers, ORP, or hydrogen concentration — see what your utility is actually delivering.
+Before evaluating ionizers, ORP, hydrogen concentration, or pH—see the actual contaminant profile of your utility's water.
 It's the variable most people in the longevity space skip.
+Takes 30 seconds, free, built on EPA data.

 Check your water →